Why I Live Downtown

 October 5, 1979

 I ended this piece with a brave promise to never move away, but I did, only three years later.
 To a subdivision.
+In the middle of town, yes, but still a subdivision.

 On most days I take my lunch at my table in the sun room.
 It, and I, live downtown.
 I have lived in downtown Springfield for a long time now, very nearly a third of my life in fact.
 It is a literary neighborhood; Vachel Lindsay's house stands just around the corner, and Robert Fitzgerald (who has long since forsaken Springfield for Majorca) spent part of his childhood up the street.
 That doesn't count the governors who've lived in the neighborhood, either.
 Herbert Mitgang wrote in the New York Times the other day that Adlai Stevenson, for instance, was a "remarkable writer, perhaps the best in office since another lawyer from Illinois, Abraham Lincoln."
 Some of my neighbors can remember seeing Adlai Stevenson on the street and I, who didn't move in until the Ogilvie administration, envy them that.